denoland/manual/introduction.md

 # Introduction

 Deno ([/ˈdiːnoʊ/](http://ipa-reader.xyz/?text=%CB%88di%CB%90no%CA%8A),
-pronounced `dee-no`) is a JavaScript, TypeScript and Web Assembly runtime with secure defaults and a great developer experience.
+pronounced `dee-no`) is a JavaScript, TypeScript, and Web Assembly runtime with secure defaults and a great developer experience.

 It's built on V8, Rust, and Tokio.